Longford Senior Hurling Championship

 The Longford Club Hurling Championship is an annual Gaelic Athletic Association competition organised by Longford GAA among hurling clubs in County Longford, Ireland.
 The winner qualifies to represent the county in the Leinster Junior Club Hurling Championship, the winner of which progresses to the All-Ireland Junior Club Hurling Championship.

 The winning club receives the JJ Duignan Cup, named for the proprietor of the Tally-Ho pub in Longford town; it is also called the Tally-Ho Cup for this reason.

 Currently three clubs compete in the County Championship: Wolfe Tones, Longford Slashers and Clonguish Gaels.

 Format

 Group stage

 The 3 clubs start in a groups stage.
 Each team plays once against the others in the group - home and away - guaranteed two group games.
 Two points are awarded for a win.
 The top two teams qualify for the final.

 Final

 The group stage winner and runners-up contest the final.
 The winning team are declared champions.

 Qualification for subsequent competition

 At the end of the championship, the winning team qualifies for the Leinster Special Club Junior Hurling Championship.

 Teams

 2026 Teams

-The 3 teams competing in the 2026 championship are:
+The 3 teams competing in the 2026 championship were: